guess what happened at church today?

 "...entering the synagogue on the sabbath as He was in the habit of doing..." —Luke 4:16

 Since Jesus is the same today as He was then (Heb 13:8), He is working in power today, His day, the Lord's Day.
 Therefore, we should never be comfortable and complacent walking into Church; rather, we should approach "the liturgy of the Lord" (Acts 13:2) with trembling, anticipation, reverence, and awe.
-At any moment, in any Mass, the Spirit may explode and an international, earthshaking ministry could be born (see Lk 4:18; Acts 13:2).
+At any moment, in any Mass, the Spirit may explode and an international, earthshaking ministry be born (see Lk 4:18; Acts 13:2).
 Great healings (Acts 20:7-12) or life-changing revelations (Lk 24:30-32) might occur.
-Miracles will occur, as bread and wine are being transformed into the Body and Blood of Jesus, Who is God.
-The proclaimed Scriptures will be fulfilled in the lives of many today as Jesus comes alive in their hearts and sets them free (Lk 4:18; Jn 8:32).
+Miracles will occur, as bread and wine are being transformed into the body and blood of Jesus, Who is God.
+The proclaimed Scriptures will be fulfilled in the lives of many today as Jesus comes alive in their hearts and sets them free (Lk 4:18).

 Today is the Lord's Day, "the first of all days" (Catechism, 2174).
 "Today is holy to the Lord" (Neh 8:9).
 Today the Holy Spirit anoints you (Lk 4:18).
 Expect today's Mass to be charged with power as Jesus makes all things new (Rv 21:5) — today.

 Prayer: Jesus, may I never be so "familiar" with You that I become like the people of Nazareth and fail to see You as God.

 Promise: "You, then, are the body of Christ.
 Every one of you is a member of it." —1 Cor 12:27

 Praise: Alleluia!
 Praise You, Jesus, "the Resurrection and the Life" (Jn 11:25).